hoosierEE/swapi/README.md

 # swapi
 query the star wars api:

-Returns a list of starships that have at least one pilot, and their pilots.
+Return a list of starships that have at least one pilot, along with their pilots.

 # usage